dr-yst/org-x/dev-docs/progress.md

 - Added support for user-defined properties in the filtering system
 - Decided to implement filtering, sorting, and grouping logic on the server-side (Rust) to improve performance and reduce memory usage
 - Chose a simpler approach focusing on server-side filtering first, before considering more complex strategies like partial loading or virtualization
+- Embraced Svelte 5 runes for reactive state management throughout the frontend
+- Enhanced date filtering capabilities directly in the frontend for improved user experience

 ## Risks and Challenges